6 Ways to Prepare Your Company in Case You Have to File a Claim

 No matter what type of construction claim you may be pursuing, it’s imperative that you give proper notice.
 Giving proper notice requires compliance with the provisions of the contract or insurance.
 It also entails identifying the event and giving written notice of the claim to the right party within established deadlines.

-Alongside of giving notice, our Sarasota construction attorneys recommend you do the following:
+Along with giving notice, our Sarasota construction attorneys recommend you do the following:

 Select the Right Leader